-A major factor in this tour is the high altitudes we will be riding at.
+A major factor in this tour is the high altitude at which we will be riding.
 As a loose rule of thumb for every one thousand meters gained your oxygen intake will decrease by 10% (in actual fact the depletion is less than 10%, but this works well as a guide).
-So with altitudes above 4500 metres being reached we will, at times, be breathing in almost 45% less oxygen that most people are whilst reading this.
-Needless to say this is not helpful at anytime. leave alone when faced with the extreme exertion of climbing 2000 metres on a bicycle.
+So with altitudes above 4500 metres being reached, we will, at times, be breathing in almost 45% less oxygen than most people are whilst reading this.
+Needless to say, this is not helpful at any time. leave alone when faced with the extreme exertion of climbing 2000 metres on a bicycle.

 It is essential to behave properly at altitude, to treat your body with tender respect, to conserve energy, and to stick with the recognised rules of acclimatisation.
 This is something that we will discuss before the tour and something that will be referred to often during the tour.

 Please do not arrive thinking that you are fit and rather special, altitude has no interest in who you are, or how fit you are, we must all treat the mountains with great respect.

 If you wish to join this tour we will discuss altitude prior to you signing up. in the meantime, if you are in any doubt please do some online research into altitude, altitude sickness, and acclimatisation.
 Wikipedia may be a good starting point and can be visited by clicking here.

 All accommodation, local guide and Western tour leader, support vehicle (1 or 2 depending on group size), meals on cycling days, snacks during cycling days, drinking water whilst cycling, entrance permits to Lijiang and Lugu Lake.